Federal Loans and Private Loans

 Borrowers can receive a combination of subsidized and unsubsidized loans.
-For example, if a first year dependent student is eligible to borrow only $1000 under the subsidized program, he may borrow an additional $4500 under the unsubsidized program to receive a total Federal Stafford Loan equal to $5500 for the first year of undergraduate study.
+For example, if a first year dependent student is eligible to borrow only $1000 under the subsidized program, he may borrow an additional $4500 under the unsubsidized program to receive a total Federal Direct Loan equal to $5500 for the first year of undergraduate study.
 However, the maximum loan eligibility may not exceed federally regulated limits.
-Stafford/PLUS loans are disbursed with a minimum enrollment of 6 hours.
+Direct/PLUS loans are disbursed with a minimum enrollment of 6 hours (half time).

 Annual Loan Limits

 |1st Year||1st year- $5500||1st year- $9500|